Sunshine-KaiwenZha/Bbox-Tool-Software/README.md

-# BBOX-GETTER
+# BbOX-Tool-Software

-*A small application to get the boundingbox data.*
+A small application to get the boundingbox data.
+(Research Usage)